adarshkr86/technicalchallenge/challenge2/azure/README.md

 **Azure**
-1. Azire IMDS is a REST API that's available at a well-known, non-routable IP address (169.254.169.254).
+1. For Azure, we will use Azure Instance Metadata Service.
-2. IMDS is not a channel for sensitive data.
+2. Azure IMDS is a REST API that's available at a well-known, non-routable IP address (169.254.169.254).
-3. The Instance Metadata Service is only accessible from within a running virtual machine instance on a non-routable IP address.
+3. IMDS Response is in JSON Format.
-4. Proxies should be bypassed when querying IMDS
+4. Application is assumed to be hosted in Liux machine.

 **Additional Azure IMDS Parameters Queries**
 1. Network Info